 He added a historical note: A piece of land like an isthmus between Second and First Lake once was known as Tribune Row because many owners and officers of the La Crosse Tribune once owned cottages on land leased by the state there during the 1920s and 30s.
 The state required the cabins be removed in the early 1940s.
 Part of the land was farmed by two brothers, Joe and Pete Hilt until the 1950’s.

 The area is available for public use.
+Please see Trail Map for activities allowed/not allowed on the property.

 The Hike to Healthiness packet is on right hand side of gate post.